nasa/cumulus/docs/data-cookbooks/run-tasks-in-lambda-or-docker.md

 This example will use an already-defined workflow from the `cumulus` module that includes the [`QueueGranules`] task(https://github.com/nasa/cumulus/blob/master/tf-modules/ingest/queue-granules-task.tf) in it's configuration.

-The following example is an excerpt from the [Discover Granules workflow](https://github.com/nasa/cumulus/blob/master/tf-modules/ingest/queue-granules-task.tf) containing the step definition for the `Queue Granules` step:
+The following example is an excerpt from the [Discover Granules workflow](https://github.com/nasa/cumulus/blob/master/tf-modules/ingest/queue-granules-task.tf) containing the step definition for the `QueueGranules` step:

 ```json
   "QueueGranules": {